weirdnomad/odin-project/README.md

 It help choose the best days to buy and sell your goods, added a shuffle thing just to know it works as intendend.

 > Easier than the last one, as I crunch on a loop in a loop in the last one I made it way faster.

+## Bubble sort

+And again, a lot easier to achieve.
+Really appreciable.

+> The main problem is always finding the rigth path in the brain that leads to the answer.